If there was ever a reason to get down and dirty, the Boryeong Mud Festival in Korea sure is a good enough excuse!

 Boryeong Mud Festival at night

 To be honest, I’m not a big fan of tour groups.
-Meeting people is great but when I travel, I like to go by my rules and my time.
-But Boryeong Mud Festival was different.
+Meeting people when you join a tour is awesome but when I travel, I like to go by my rules and my time.

 - Purchase a waterproof pouch: Everything will get wet or muddy!
 I bought a waterproof casing from a local store at Daecheon Beach so don’t stress if you arrive without one